This post may contain affiliate links. Please see my disclosure policy for details.

 The centrepiece at the end of the street is Etal Castle, an important chess piece in the territorial games between England and Scotland.

 Although today Etal Castle is a ruin in the idyllic countryside, it wasn’t always such a pretty picture and comes with a bloody past.

 Northumberland, being so close to Scotland, was constantly under attack by Scottish raiders.
-So, in the 14th century, Lord Robert Manners decided to build Etal Castle as a defence stronghold.
+So, in the 14th century, Lord Robert Manners decided to build Etal Castle as a defensive stronghold.

 In 1513 Etal castle was taken by King James IV on the build-up to the Battle of Flodden.
 It was this battle where King James was slain with 9,000 of his men!

-Before you enter the castle you can see their award winning exhibit which gives you all the gory details of the Anglo-Scottish warfare.
-It is hard to imagine as you walk around today the amount of people who must of lived and died here in those turbulent times.
+Before you enter the castle you can see their award-winning exhibit which gives you all the gory details of the Anglo-Scottish warfare.
+It is hard to imagine as you walk around today the number of people who must have lived and died here in those turbulent times.

 Today, it’s utterly beautiful!
 I personally love castle ruins as I find them so romantic.
 You can explore the grounds and even have a picnic here!
 Perfect when the sun is out.

 Etal Castle is owned by English Heritage and costs £5.70 per adult, it’s free for English Heritage members.
 Opening times are 10am – 6pm.